wilsonliaows/docs/connectors/mssql.md

 This allows the user to have login access to the SQL Server instance.
 However, this user will not have access to any tables.

 The next step is to grant permission to the necessary tables.
 There are a few ways to do this.
-One of the simplest way is to grant access based on a **ROLE**.
+One of the simplest ways is to grant access based on a **ROLE**.

 ```sql
 ALTER ROLE db_datareader ADD MEMBER workato;